benlind/ben-lind-rockets/README.md

-# Ben Lind's Personal Site
+# Ben Lind's (Previous) Personal Site (With Rockets)

-This is the repository for the personal site of Ben Lind.
-I am a web developer, currently working at a freelance level but soon at a professional level as well.
-This website is primarily a place where I showcase my web development work.
+This is the repository for my old personal site from my college days.

 ## Building
 To build this project from the source, run the following commands from the project root: